AI Agent Index

 Pros

-• Most complete social listening and analytics in the category — sentiment analysis, competitor benchmarking, and customer care workflows go materially deeper than Hootsuite or Buffer, justifying the higher per-seat pricing for analytics-focused teams
+• Most complete social listening and analytics in the category: sentiment analysis, competitor benchmarking, and customer care workflows go materially deeper than Hootsuite or Buffer, justifying the higher per-seat pricing for analytics-focused teams

 Limitations

-• Per-seat pricing scales steeply for large social teams — $199-$399/seat/month puts a 20-person social team at $48K-$96K/year, materially more expensive than Hootsuite Business or Buffer Agency tiers at comparable scale
+• Per-seat pricing scales steeply for large social teams: $199-$399/seat/month puts a 20-person team at $48K-$96K/year, materially more expensive than Hootsuite (from $99/month for teams) or Buffer (from $12/month for essentials) at comparable scale

 Lately